![]() |

 Sometimes you will see an old piece of speed rail with so many dimples it is almost golf ball like.

 Don't over-tighten pipe clamps.
 It is unnecessary and does not make the connection anymore secure.
-Pipe clamps are designed to be unable come off the pipe even if it is loose.
-Always use a safety cable, too.
+Pipe clamps are designed to be unable come off the pipe even if it is slightly loose.
+Of course, always use a safety cable, too.

 Generally you never use pipe clamps on truss.
-When I've had to, I will also put a strip of rubber matting between the clamp and the pipe so the "teeth" of the jaw don't leave any marks and put a penny with the bolt.
+When I've had to, I will also put a strip of rubber matting between the clamp and the pipe so the "teeth" of the jaw don't leave any marks along with the penny trick.
 It works great.

 PS: Theatrical and show riggers never use pipe clamps.
 They use clamps designed specifically for truss.
 Truss clamps leave no marks or damage to alloy pipe.